Urgos UW6/ series clock movement

 UW6/ Series Pendulum hook up

 The pendulum may not hook up to the pendulum leader on the new clock movement.
 The leader is the part that the pendulum hangs onto on the back of the movement.
 The top hook of the pendulum may or may not fit the new movements leader.
-If becomes an issue clockworks.com offers an alternate top hook for your pendulum if its the wood stick style.
-If the clock takes a brass rod pendulum instead it maybe required to get a new pendulum with your new movement.
+If becomes an issue clockworks.com offers an alternate top hook for the pendulum if its the wood stick style.
+If the clock takes a brass rod pendulum instead it maybe required to get a new pendulum with the new movement.

 The rest is easy

 The old key will fit the new movement the same as it did before.
 Clock hands are good to use with the new movement just as they did also.
 The pendulum length will be close enough to be able to regulate the time keeping.